International real estate: Recent Increase in Chinese Real Estate Investing in the United States

-A major increase in international real estate investing has been taking place between China and the United States.
 In the U.S., the Chinese are now the largest foreign buyers of homes, accounting for $28.6 billion of sales in the 12 months ended March 2015, according to the National Association of Realtors.
 There are three major reasons why Chinese are investing in the US real estate market: investment diversification, overseas education of their child and immigration.

 The Chinese real estate website Juwai.com, part of Juwai IQI, estimates that Chinese real estate holdings abroad totaled $80 billion in 2015 and are expected to balloon to $220 billion by 2020.
 Chinese investors are interested in commercial projects, residential properties, hotels, golf courses, clubs, land, industrial warehouses, office buildings, and shopping centers.
 Chinese investors initially were focused mostly on the major gateway cities such as New York City, San Francisco, Los Angeles but are now moving into other cities as well.